lf-edge/eve/docs/LOGGING.md

 When the above log file is closed either due to size or time limit has reached, it will be moved and compressed with gzip protocol into either 'devUpload' or 'appUpload' directory.
 The size of the gzip file is limited to 50 KBytes due to the northbound queueing configuration.
 If the compressed file is larger than the limit, it will be split and compressed into two separate gzip files.
 The gzip filename is encoded with current timestamp in Unix milliseconds, such as 'dev.log.1600831551491.gz' for device log, and with timestamp and application UUID such as 'app.62195aa9-7db4-4ac0-86d3-d8abe0ff0ea9.log.1599186248917.gz' for application logs.
 The metadata such as device-UUID, the image partition, and image version or app Name for application are encoded as part of the gzip metadata header along with the gzip file.

-Upon the device restart, any unfinished temporary log files of previous life left in /persist/newlog/collect directory will be first moved and compressed by newlogd deamon into their upload gzip directories before any current log events are written onto the disk.
+Upon the device restart, any unfinished temporary log files of previous life left in /persist/newlog/collect directory will be first moved and compressed by newlogd daemon into their upload gzip directories before any current log events are written onto the disk.

 Once the gzip log files are uploaded to the cloud, the gzip files still available on the device in /persist/newlog/keepSentQueue directory.
 For any log files are still waiting to be uploaded, they are in the '/persist/newlog/devUpload' and '/persist/newlog/appUpload' directories.
 In the case the network connection to the cloud is good, but the logfile has repeatedly failed to upload, it will be moved out of the 'Upload' directory to '/persist/newlog/failedUpload' directory.
 EVE developers who have enabled ssh to the device for debugging purposes can look at the log entries in those directories by using "zcat" utility.